-Lifestyle benefits (also called fringe benefits) are unique perks that an employee receives outside of their wages or salary.
+Fringe benefits are unique perks that an employee receives outside of their wages or salary.
 They include any benefits that aren’t directly tied to the person’s wages and there are many different benefit types.
 Fringe benefits are similar to lifestyle benefits in that they go beyond what’s expected from traditional benefits.
 The difference is that lifestyle benefits specifically aim at meeting everyday needs — child care, food delivery, mental health.

-This umbrella term is generally broken into two separate categories:
+This umbrella term of fringe benefits is generally broken into two separate categories:

 Necessary benefits refer to benefits that people have to purchase on their own if an employer doesn’t provide access to them.
 Take health insurance as an example.

 Employees need to stay healthy and having affordable health insurance is critical.
-Still, according to statistics provided by Kaiser Family Foundation, less than half (47.4%) of all U.S. firms offered paid health insurance to their employees.
+Still, according to statistics provided by Kaiser Family Foundation, less than half (47.4%) of all U.S. firms offered paid health insurance to their employees in 2020.
 That leaves many employees seeking health insurance from other sources; paying premiums and co-pays out of their own pockets.

-Ancillary benefits are not required by law in the same way many necessary benefits are, they can improve an employee’s emotional, personal or financial well-being in some supplemental way.
-Consider the wide range of “extras” that an employer can offer, from corporate wellness programs to professional development.
+While most ancillary benefits are not required by law in the same way many necessary benefits are, they can improve an employee’s emotional, personal or financial well-being in some supplemental way.
+Consider the wide range of“extras” that an employer can offer, from corporate wellness programs to professional development.
 These are perks that help attract and retain a better workforce.

-Ancillary benefits have become the real difference-makers in the modern employment landscape.
+Ancillary fringe benefits have become the difference-makers in the modern employment landscape.

 Types of Fringe Benefits